MclaughlinSteve/automerge-kt/README.md

 (Optional) Set the `MERGE_TYPE` environment variable to your desired merge type (Valid options are "merge", "squash", and "rebase").
 This will determine the type of merge that is performed when merging pull requests.
 By default, "squash" will be used

+(Optional) Set the `OPTIONAL_STATUSES` environment variable to `true` if you want to have the bot merge your pull requests in the event of a failing optional status.
+If unspecified, the bot will remove the label and leave a comment.

 Replace the repository url in the [config.yml](src/main/resources/config.yml) with the information relative to your project (i.e. a list of the urls to as many repos as you want to run it across in parallel).